 Finding the ideal tablet or laptop can be time-consuming.
 There‘s a lot to consider, but we’re here to help simplify the process for you.
 Here are our suggestions on what to look for in a great school device.

 Even for the hardest-working student, it can’t be all about school.
 For general internet browsing and simple after-school apps, a tablet is usually more than enough.
-But if your kids like playing more sophisticated games (after their homework, of course!) you’ll probably need to look for a more powerful device.
+But if your kids like playing more sophisticated games (after their homework, of course!) you may need to look for something more powerful.
+A device that runs on the new Windows 10 not only may help you run more demanding games, it can also have incredible graphics thanks to DirectX 12 as well as the ability to stream Xbox games on Windows devices.X Close

 Tablets, laptops, notebooks, Ultrabooks™, Chromebooks*, 2 in 1 devices – we get that it’s confusing trying to work out why you’d choose one over the other.
 Here’s the skinny from a school perspective.